 - knowledge of media law, including copyright and defamation.

-- usually work standard business hours but may work long hours and weekends to meet deadlines
+- usually work regular business hours but may work long hours and weekends to meet deadlines

 - usually work in offices or newsrooms

-- work in conditions that may be stressful due to deadlines or the subjects they cover.
+- work in conditions that may be stressful due to deadlines.